Leandromaro/Java-Design-Patterns/README.md

 Some of the benefits of using design patterns are:

-Design Patterns are already defined and provides industry standard approach to solve a recurring problem, so it saves time if we sensibly use the design pattern.
-There are many java design patterns that we can use in our java based projects.
+1. Design Patterns are already defined and provides industry standard approach to solve a recurring problem.
-Using design patterns promotes reusability that leads to more robust and highly maintainable code.
-It helps in reducing total cost of ownership (TCO) of the software product.
+2. Using design patterns promotes reusability that leads to more robust and highly maintainable code.
-Since design patterns are already defined, it makes our code easy to understand and debug.
+3. Since design patterns are already defined, it makes our code easy to understand and debug.
 It leads to faster development and new members of team understand it easily.

 #### Index